WCB Psychological Claims: A Cautionary Tale for Employers

 Despite employers taking all the preventative actions possible, they may still be subject to a WCB claim.
 Claims management and early intervention in the claims process can allow for thorough investigation of a claim, provide the opportunity to challenge an entitlement decision or bring the claim to conclusion as quickly as possible.

 Even if a claim is accepted there are measures that can be taken to manage claims costs.
 For instance, WCB Policy 03-01 clearly states that ongoing compensability for stress claims only lasts while medical evidence shows that the work or work-related injury is the predominant cause of the claimants current symptoms.
 Monitoring medical reporting can help identify the point where WCB responsibility for a workers condition ends and bring the claim to closure more quickly.

 Claims consultants specializing in WCB matters can provide the knowledge and expertise necessary to efficiently navigate the workers’ compensation system and a Current Claims Management Program is one of the best ways to contain costs and mitigate the impact on WCB premiums.

 As always, we are available to answer your questions and/or address your concerns to the best of our ability.
-You can reach us directly at [email protected], [email protected], by phone at 1-844-377-9545 or you can connect with us on Facebook, Twitter, or LinkedIn.
+You can reach us directly, during business hours, using our chat feature or by phone at 1-844-377-9545, you can reach us by email at [email protected], [email protected], and you can always connect with us on Facebook, Twitter, or LinkedIn.